kestrel-straftat/chat-commands/.thunderstore/README.md

 To create a command, add the `[Command]` attribute to any **static** method.
 The attribute has a few parameters:

-- `name`: Self explanatory. the name of your command.
+- `name`: Self explanatory.
+The name of your command.
 - `description`: A short description of your command and what it does~ this will be shown in the output of `help`.
-- `flags`: Flags that define extra behaviour your command requires, or how it should be used.
+- `flags`: Flags that define requirements or additional behaviours for your command.
 Not required, and defaults to `CommandFlags.None`.
 This is a flags enum, so multiple flags can be applied with a btiwise or.

 The return value of a command will be output to chat by default~ if you'd like to return a value but wouldn't